jessecambon/tidygeocoder/cran-comments.md

 - RE the NOTE, the DOI is reserved and will become active once released.
 - Per request, fixed improper link in man/louisville.Rd
+- Updated DESCRIPTION to attmept to fix WARNING in CRAN RE vignette rebuilding

 ## New Features